Problems in the housing market are a cause of the downturn as well as a consequence of it.

 But a bigger disappointment is how aspiring Democratic successors to Obama and Republican frontrunners all fail as well to make a priority of addressing the need that individual Americans and economic growth both demand for a more robust supply in affordable housing.

 Planning to Fail

-Republicans failed to plan for what’s needed most for a robust economic recovery: housing was neglected as an issue on Mitt Romney’s campaign website.
+Republicans are failing again to plan for what’s needed most for a robust economic recovery: housing is neglected as an issue on all Republican front-runner websites.

-I understand the potential threat to national security that can come by neglecting the cause and consequence of an economic downturn for a middle-class still anchored underwater with mortgage debt worth more than their houses, less flexible to pursue jobs after seeing bailouts of the same corporations Romney describes as people.
+I understand the potential threat to national security that can come by neglecting the cause and consequence of an economic downturn for a middle-class still anchored underwater with mortgage debt worth more than their houses.

 For example, an upward inflection in the 100-day simple moving average for Treasury yields related to 30-year mortgages shows how recovery could be thrown off track again.

 Six years after aggregate house prices first began to decline, and more than two years after the start of the economic recovery, the housing market remains a significant drag on the U.S. economy.
 In a typical economic cycle, as the economy turns down households postpone purchases of durable goods such as housing.
 Once the cycle bottoms out, improving economic prospects and diminishing uncertainty usually help unleash this pent-up demand.
 This upward demand pressure is often augmented by lower interest rates, to which housing demand is typically quite responsive.